 Our mission is to provide free mediation and conflict resolution to the community within and surrounding York University in a manner that empowers individuals to play a critical role in the outcome of their conflicts and disputes, and encourages and promotes access to justice.
 Under the supervision of the Clinic Directors, Professor Martha Simmons and Jean-Paul Bevilacqua, Osgoode Hall Law School students work closely with local community organizations and groups to assist the community and provide a learning opportunity for students while meeting everyone’s interests.

 - Offer free mediation services, conflict resolution training and coaching to York University student and the surrounding area.

 - Specialized in five areas: youth conflicts (including bullying), housing disagreements, family disputes, campus related issues, and personal and professional conflicts.

 Are you an Osgoode Hall Law School student looking at apply for the Mediation Intensive Clinical Program?
 Click here.
-Want to volunteer for the Osgoode Mediation Clinic, contact us at email@example.com, and follow us on Facebook and Twitter.
+Are you an experienced Mediator interested in volunteering with the clinic?
+Contact us at firstname.lastname@example.org, and follow us on Instagram and Twitter.

 “The Conflict Coaching at the OMC was a meaningful experience as it helped me see the conflict I was dealing with from various points of view and consider different approaches to it.
 The work with my coach was excellent due to the trust we built and the shared focus on developing my flexibility and style of communication.
 Through the coaching, I have gained tools that I will use in the future, beyond the specific case with which I came to the OMC.
 I’m thankful for receiving this service, which was professional, friendly, and free.”